Verso Token Trading Up 308.4% Over Last 7 Days (VSO)

-Verso Token (CURRENCY:VSO) traded 65.8% higher against the U.S. dollar during the one day period ending at 0:00 AM ET on November 20th.
-Over the last week, Verso Token has traded up 308.4% against the U.S. dollar.
-One Verso Token coin can currently be bought for $0.23 or 0.00000470 BTC on popular cryptocurrency exchanges.
-Verso Token has a market capitalization of $10.49 million and approximately $1.60 million worth of Verso Token was traded on exchanges in the last day.
+Verso Token (CURRENCY:VSO) traded 65.8% higher against the US dollar during the twenty-four hour period ending at 21:00 PM E.T. on November 21st.
+One Verso Token coin can now be purchased for approximately $0.23 or 0.00000470 BTC on exchanges.
+During the last seven days, Verso Token has traded 308.4% higher against the US dollar.
+Verso Token has a market cap of $10.49 million and $1.60 million worth of Verso Token was traded on exchanges in the last 24 hours.

 - EthereumX (ETX) traded 0% lower against the dollar and now trades at $50,850.52 or 0.78473148 BTC.